Tom Corbett: Economy

 According to data from the federal Bureau of Labor Statistics, between January 2011, when Corbett took office, and June 2014, Pennsylvania gained a net 124,800 jobs during that period.
 This ranked Pennsylvania 47th in the nation for job creation – ahead of only New Mexico (1 percent), Alaska (1.58 percent) and Arkansas (1.91 percent).
 Economist Tara Sinclair noted that Pennsylvania suffered fewer job losses during the recession from 2008–2010, so it might be expected to experience a "less robust recovery".
 In addition, government employment in the state declined 7 percent during Corbett's term.

 In 2012, Corbett crafted a proposal for Shell Oil that would give the company tax incentives worth over $1.6 billion over a 25-year period and exempt the company from most state and local taxes if it built a polymer manufacturing plant in Beaver County.
 Proponents argued that the investment by taxpayers would pay for itself over time by boosting the economy.
 Shell produced two studies that purported to show economic benefits, but independent researchers found the methodology in the studies to be inadequate.

 Budget

 Corbett became governor on January 18, 2011.
 One of his first actions was the proposal of a new state budget that would decrease spending by 3 percent.
 The proposed budget received significant criticism due to its cuts in state-supported higher education by 50 percent.
 Under the new budget, funding granted to the 14 universities of the Pennsylvania State System of Higher Education and state-related universities Penn State, Pittsburgh, Temple, and Lincoln would be cut in half, totaling $625 million.
-Corbett has said, however, that he will not attempt to limit collective bargaining, as have Republican Governors John Kasich of Ohio and Scott Walker of Wisconsin.
+However, Corbett pledged not to attempt to limit collective bargaining, unlike fellow Rust Belt Republican Governors John Kasich of Ohio and Scott Walker of Wisconsin.

 Corbett's 2013–14 budget included a $90 million increase to basic education, as well as increases to programs that help people with mental and physical disabilities.

 Governor Corbett at the lighting of the State Capitol Christmas tree.